skoczen/django-ajax-uploader/README.md

 Settings:

 * `UPLOAD_DIR` : The directory to store the uploaded file in, within `MEDIA_ROOT`.
 Defaults to "uploads".
 * `BUFFER_SIZE`: The size of each chunk to write.
-Defaults to 10 MB.
+Defaults to 10 MB - i.e. `BUFFER_SIZE = 10485760`.
 See the caveat at the bottom before changing it.

 Context returned: